-Title I Local Educational Agency Plan 2017-2018 LEA Parent and Family Engagement Policy
+Title I Local Educational Agency Plan 2021-2022 LEA Parent and Family Engagement Policy

-(Drafted 3-1-17)
+(Drafted 3-16-21; Final for 2021-2022)

 Below is the district's policy of Parent and Family Engagement Policy, which has been developed jointly with, agreed upon with, and distributed to the parents and families of participating students.
 This policy should reflect those requirements of Section 1118 of Title I, Part A.